SCENE 01 / PRODUCTION VEHICLES

 Sprinter premium fleet, 18-wheelers on the Trans-Canada and Skyline Helicopters charters

+Here is how the picture comes together.
 Snowmobile and ATV staging covers Yukon, Whistler and Banff backcountry shoots.
-We coordinate parking permits with Toronto, Vancouver and Montreal film offices, file CBSA ATA carnets for imported specialty platforms at YYZ, YVR or YUL, and our coordinator stays on call for vehicle swaps, fuel runs and overnight repositioning through TIFF September, Hot Docs April-May and the standard feature schedule.
+We set up parking permits with Toronto, Vancouver and Montreal film offices, file CBSA ATA carnets for imported specialty platforms at YYZ, YVR or YUL, and our coordinator stays on call for car swaps, fuel runs and all-night repositioning through TIFF September, Hot Docs April-May and the standard feature schedule.

 FAQ